|NAME||DATE OFFICE COMMENCED||DATE OF RETIREMENT||REPRESENTING|

 Liam Carr - Co-opted Governor

-Liam has been a teacher at Turton School for over 10 years and a governor since 2009.
+Liam has been a teacher at Turton School since 2005 and a governor since 2009.
 In this time he has been a teacher of Physical Education and more recently Head of Department.

 Liam says the roles provide him with a platform to further develop the department he works in and he feels that this benefits the results in PE.
 The support the school provides is fantastic and assists us as a department to deliver an extensive extra-curricular programme within which the school excels with regard to offering opportunity for all and sporting success in the borough.